 Get a free 45-minute service virtualization and API mocking webinar for your team, tailored to your goals and challenges.
 Leave your email address below and we will contact you shortly to schedule it:

-Unlike Wiremock, Traffic Parrot can act as a man in the middle HTTPS Proxy.
+Man in the middle HTTPS Proxy.
 More

 Designed for manual exploratory testing, automated performance testing and functional testing of large and legacy systems More

 Have many additional extensions available as well things like Passthrough Mode, Recording filtering by content type, and many more.

 Traffic Parrot is designed for both testers and developers.

 Majority of open source service virtualization software (like WireMock) is written by developers for developers.
 It is great for developers, but testers get left behind.
 The way we are different to most open source is that our tool is designed with both developers and testers in mind.
 We have programmable APIs for developers and an intuitive user interface for testers to use.
 We provide first class support to both testers and developers.
 We value collaboration and make sharing virtual services between developers and testers easy, which can be costly to implement just with open source.